Gonzalo-Villarino/edgeR_GLM_CMM_Arabidopsis/README.md

         )
         interesting.contrasts <- c("c1", "c2", "c3", "c4", "c5", "c6","c7")

-          C7=this comparison looks to see how DEGs behaive differently betwn YFP+/YFP- vs All/NO-sort
+         c7=this comparison looks to see how DEGs behave differently between YFP+/YFP- vs All/NO-sort

 ##### what is a DEG?
 ##### What is the probability of a gene in a given condition whose expresiuon value is centered at 10 to be found within the distribution of the same gene in other condition